Student Voluntary Medical Withdrawal Policy

 If the student’s request for a medical withdrawal is denied, the student can appeal the decision to the Director of OLR.
 The student may also appeal any decision on reenrollment to the Director of OLR.

-If the student’s appeal is denied, the student may lodge a further appeal with the Medical Withdrawal/Reenrollment Appeal Committee, which shall consist of the Dean of Students, the Director of the Counseling Center, and the Director of the Office of Student Accounts.
+If the student’s appeal is denied, the student may lodge a further appeal with the Medical Withdrawal/Reenrollment Appeal Committee, which shall consist of representatives from the following offices: the Office of the Dean of Students, the University Counseling Center, the University Health Center, the Office of the Provost, and the Office of Student Accounts.
 The Director of OLR shall be available to provide the rationale in support of the first appeal decision, and designated representatives from other units shall also be available as needed.

 Returning from a Medical Withdrawal